 Scott also is a board member or advisor to several Silicon Valley startups and professional groups.
 His academic research on dynamic binary rewriting has been cited hundreds of times in other scholarly work.

-In addition to his computer science degree from Lynchburg College, Scott earned a master’s degree in computer science from Wake Forest University and pursued further graduate studies at the University of Virginia.
+In addition to his computer science degree from University of Lynchburg, Scott earned a master’s degree in computer science from Wake Forest University and pursued further graduate studies at the University of Virginia.